 The fire department is equipped with eight fire apparatus that include five engines, three aerial ladders, one tender, and a “Squad” or Service apparatus.
 The fire department is fortunate to have the ability to utilize state-of-the-art fire apparatus, equipment, and facilities which include a brand new training center with a five-story tower facility, and a two-story live burn building.

-Through a contract with Bulloch County, the department covers an area of five road miles from each station and some of this area is outside of the City limits.
+Through a contract with Bulloch County, the department covers an area of five road miles from each station, with some of this area is outside of the City limits.
 Property owners within this coverage area pay a fire district tax to the county, which in turn remits it to the City.
 Accordingly, the department also responds to other fire incidents within the unincorporated areas of the county in order to assist the Bulloch County volunteer fire departments as part of an automatic aid agreement.

 Taking a proactive stance, the Statesboro Fire Department is heavily involved in fire prevention.
-The Prevention Division, which includes the Prevention Chief and two Fire Inspectors review building plans for compliance with the Life Safety Code and the International Fire Code.
+The Prevention Division, which includes the Prevention Officer and two Fire Inspectors, review building plans for compliance with the Life Safety Code and the International Fire Code.
 The Division also works closely with the Chief Building Official in the City of Statesboro’s Engineering Department in the review of these plans.
 In addition, every year the department presents fire safety programs to hundreds of school children throughout Statesboro and Bulloch County.

 Engines are the basic response unit and the backbone of the department, responding to all incidents.
 They perform suppression functions, and extrication of victims involved in motor vehicle accidents.
 The engines carry up to 1,000 gallons of water and have the ability to pump more from nearby hydrants or other water sources.
 Each station has a main engine as well as a backup engine used for all calls.
 Station 1 houses Engines 1 and 4 while Station 2 houses Engines 2, 3 and 5.